 Guardianship Services

-Guardiaship Assistance provides information, assessment and legal services to families or others seeking uncontested legal guardianship of adults (18 years or older) with disabilities living in Winnebago, Boone and Ogle Counties.
+Guardianship Assistance provides information, assessment and legal services to families or others seeking uncontested legal guardianship of adults (18 years or older) with disabilities living in Winnebago, Boone and Ogle Counties. | |

 Future Planning Seminars

-Future Planning Seminars provide an introduction to:
+Future planning Seminars provide an introduction to:

-Guardianship and Alternatives
+- Guardianship and Alternatives

-Speical Needs Trusts
+Special Needs Trusts

 Benefits

-The PUNS (Illinois waiting list)
+- The PUNS list (Illinois waiting list)

-Call 815-965-3455 to sign up.
+Registration is required.
+Call 815-965-3455 to register.

 Some Basic Guardianship Info